WarwickTabletop/tablebot/README.md

 * `EXEC_GROUP` (optional) - the group ID assigned to exec members.
 * `MODERATOR_GROUP` (optional) - the group ID assigned to moderator members.
 * `SUPERUSER_GROUP` (optional) - the group ID assigned to the superuser.
 Strongly recommended
+* `VERBOSITY` (optional) - how loud the bot should be about things.
+0 is loudest. currently only used in erroring command

 The three Group settings are optional, but without them any commands that require elevated permissions will not be able to be called when DEBUG is false.
 Users with the superuser group are able to run every command (including some dangerous